What are you looking for?

 Author bio

-Michelle is a Senior Associate in the niche area of continuing healthcare, and has represented many clients, in both England and Wales, in challenging current and retrospective decisions to refuse NHS funded continuing healthcare to long-term nursing home residents.
+Michelle Evans is a Legal Director in the niche area of continuing healthcare, and has represented many clients, in both England and Wales, in challenging current and retrospective decisions to refuse NHS funded continuing healthcare to long-term nursing home residents.

 Disclaimer: The information on the Hugh James website is for general information only and reflects the position at the date of publication.
 It does not constitute legal advice and should not be treated as such.
 If you would like to ensure the commentary reflects current legislation, case law or best practice, please contact the blog author.